 Teaching and subject expertise

-In addition to publishing in leading journals, I have acted as journal referee for Ethical Theory and Moral Practice, Political Studies, Res Publica: A Journal of Social and Political Philosophy, and reviewer for major funding bodies (The Independent Social Research Foundation).
+I have acted as journal referee for Ethical Theory and Moral Practice, Political Studies, Res Publica: A Journal of Social and Political Philosophy, Critical Review of Social and Political Philosophy, the Journal of Politics, the Southern Journal of Philosophy, and reviewer for reputable publishing presses (i.e. Paglrave Macmillan and Rouledge), as well as major funding bodies (The Independent Social Research Foundation).
 I am an active member of the Britain and Ireland Association for Political Thought, and the Association for Political Thought.

 In 2019-2020, I will lead the following modules: